marlaks/SPL_SS17/README.md

 The quantlets are numbered 1 to 6 and have to be executed in this order.
 The first Quantlet starts on the dataset "bank-additional-full Kopie.csv" which can be found on the first page of this repository.
 All subsequent quantlets run on the results of the prior quantlet.

 The code includes a random split of the dataset into train and test sets at various points in the code.
 In rare cases, these random splits can cause a value to only appear in the test sets without appearing in the train sets, which confuses the models.
-In this case, the code needs to be run again for the models to function.
+In this case, the code needs to be repeated for the models to function properly.